COMMERCIAL USE AUTHORIZATION

 |Third Violation||Revocation of the CUA.|

 A CUA may be suspended, restricted or revoked at any time, regardless of prior actions, depending on the severity of the violation.
-For example, a first offense of administrative non-compliance or violating a permit condition (e.g., failure to submit activity reports or fees on time, exceeding group size limits, etc.) may lead to a written warning, with multiple and repeated violations leading to a potential suspension and even revocation.
-A first offense violation that is more severe in nature (e.g., illegal activity, gross negligence that puts visitors or resources at risk, or non-compliance with multiple CUA stipulations) may lead to an immediate suspension or revocation.
+For example, a first violation of an administrative nature (e.g., failure to submit activity reports or fees on time, exceeding group size limits in a manner not implicating health or safety concerns, etc.) may lead to a written warning, with multiple or repeated violations leading to a potential suspension and even revocation.
+A first violation that is more severe in nature (e.g., illegal activity, gross negligence that puts visitors or resources at risk, or non-compliance with multiple CUA stipulations) may lead to an immediate suspension or revocation.

-If the Superintendent believes a Holder/Owner has committed a violation, the Superintendent or his/her designee shall:
+If the Superintendent believes a Holder/Owner or their Employee has committed a violation, the Superintendent or his/her designee should:

-- Notify the Holder/Owner of the violation, in writing, as soon as possible or appropriate.
+Notify the Holder/Owner of the violation, in writing, as soon as possible or appropriate.
 It is in the best interest of the National Park Service and the Holder/Owner that the Holder/Owner be made aware of the violation, be given an opportunity to take corrective action to avoid future violations, and to provide an explanation of the circumstances that lead to the violation.
 If an Employee of the CUA Holder/Owner is charged with or has committed a violation (but not the Holder/Owner itself), the Employee will be identified on the violation and the CUA Holder/Owner shall be notified.
-The park shall also notify the Interior Region 11 (Alaska) Commercial Services Division.
-Regardless of who has committed the violation or is charged with doing so, all direction outlined in this Revocation Policy will still apply.
+The park should also notify the Interior Region 11 Commercial Services Program Lead.
+Regardless of who has committed the violation or is charged with doing so, all direction outlined in this policy will still apply.

-- If the Holder/Owner is authorized to operate in more than one park, notify the other parks in Interior Region 11 (Alaska).
+If the Holder/Owner is authorized to operate in more than one park, notify the other parks in Interior Region 11.
 A suspension, restriction, revocation or denial of a future CUA would likely apply to all services and parks authorized under the CUA; however, a more limited action may be appropriate as circumstances warrant.
 Notify the Holder/Owner of their right to appeal to the Regional Director.